 Advanced Standing MSW

-The UW Tacoma Social Work Program also offers a part-time Advanced Standing Master of Social Work Program.
+The UW Tacoma Social Work and Criminal Justice Program also offers a part-time Advanced Standing Master of Social Work Program.
 It is designed for eligible graduates of baccalaureate programs in social work/social welfare.
 Advanced Standing allows students to enter the advanced level of the MSW curriculum.

 What makes the MSW relevant?